UK Games Expo 2019 – The Final Take

 I think it is safe to say that the UK Games Expo this year was bigger and better than ever before.
 It’s wonderful – we’ve been going since it took up three rooms in the Hilton Hotel, and now it takes up three whole halls at the NEC in Birmingham, plus the Hilton Hotel.
 Like proud uncles and aunts, we have watched it grow up into something truly special.

 This year, if my maths are correct, there were 400 exhibitors, 19 seminars, and 15 live events.
 That isn’t including gaming sessions, RPGs, or individual gaming events.
 Games like Blood on the Clocktower were running a game every 30 minutes (as an example) and there were live simulators as well.
-There was also a press area sponsored by OnTableTop, which included of a few quiet rooms and (and I appreciate this more than anything else) private toilets.
+There was also a press area sponsored by OnTableTop, which included of a few quiet rooms.

 I swear that, each year, the quality of the exhibitors improves.
 The stands become more and more elaborate, and the games on display are even higher quality.
 It’s a fantastic thing to see, and this year was no different.
 There were some fantastic companies exhibiting, showcasing some awesome looking games.
 From Fog of Love who inflated around 100 foil heart shaped balloons above their stall to companies like Fantasy Flight who had people walking around with giant Keyforge cards to put their heads in.